Mukto Assembly constituency

 Mukto Assembly constituency is one of the 60 Legislative Assembly constituencies of Arunachal Pradesh state in India.
 It is reserved for candidates belonging to the ST and is part of Arunachal West Lok Sabha constituency along with 32 other Legislative Assembly segments.

 Mukto is one of the 3 constituencies located in Tawang district.
-It covers the entire Thingbu and Mukto circles and parts of Tawang and Lumla circles.
+It covers the entire Thingbu and Mukto circles and parts of Tawang and Lumla circles.Chief minister of state represents this constituency.